Why the 2019 Lok Sabha elections is the most vicious and personalised

 Leading psephologist, Dr. Sandeep Shastri explains to OneIndia that there are multiple reasons for the elections shaping up the way it has.
 He says that this is one of the most vicious and personalised elections that we are noticing.

-The polarisation in the society is strong as a result of which the the voter has been polarised one way or the other.
+The polarisation in the society is strong as a result of which the voter has been polarised one way or the other.
 Parties have chosen personalised attacks and are evoking negative sentiments, he says.